Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Technologies Used:</strong> C#, Unity</p>
           <p>Zero Hour Assault is an intense first-person shooter where you play as a lone soldier battling enemy forces in a city.
-Navigate streets, engage in close-quarters combat, and use the urban[...]
+Navigate streets, engage in close-quarters combat, and use the urban environment to outsmart your enemies.
+Survival depends on quick reflexes and strategic strikes in this high-stakes fight for survival.
         </div>
       </td>
       <td width="50%">